lowRISC/lowrisc-site/content/docs/debug-v0.3/debugsession.md

 the characters over the debug infrastructure.

-In the command line you can start a terminal that displays the output by executing `terminal <moduleid>`.
+In the command line you can start a terminal that displays the output by executing `terminal <module id>`.
 You need to set the module id as enumerated (here: `2`).
 This will open an `xterm` and direct output to it.